Create an Azure support request

 In some cases, there will be additional options to choose from.
 For example, for certain types of Virtual Machine problem types, you can choose whether to allow access to a virtual machine's memory.

 In the Support method section, select the Severity level, depending on the business impact.
 The maximum available severity level and time to respond depends on your support plan.

 Provide your preferred contact method, your availability, and your preferred support language.

 Complete the Contact info section so that we know how to reach you.

 Select Next when you've completed all of the necessary information.

 Review + create

 Before you create your request, review all of the details that you'll send to support.
-You can select Previous to return to any tab if you need to make changes.
-When you're satisfied the support request is complete, select Create.
+You can select Previous to return to any tab if you want to make changes.
+When you're satisfied that the support request is complete, select Create.